 Samples are best taken from May to August, ideally from varying depths of the soil profile.
 In-crop measurements should be conducted to reassess crop requirements during the season.

-Nutrient requirements should be budgeted on soil and crop tests, and on crop requirements and yield target.
+Nutrient requirements should be budgeted on soil and crop tests, and on crop requirements based on yield potential.

 Nutrient use efficiency can be boosted through careful fertiliser application.
 Your cotton consultant can give you advice on the most appropriate rate, product, timing and application method.
-A popular nitrogen application technique is to apply 60% up front and then 40% in-crop.
-There are a number of different application techniques for nutrient application - your cotton consultant can advise you on the most appropriate method for your situation.